Eat, Drink, and Lose Weight on a Low-Glycemic Diet

 This blog isn’t really about a diet.
 It’s about eating in an easy, natural, healthy way that has dramatically changed my life and the lives of many of my friends and family.
 It has brought me back from the brink of diabetes, and generated normal, healthy blood pressure and cholesterol numbers that have literally stunned my doctors.
 After years and years of frustration, trying unsuccessfully to lose weight by pitting my will power against the insurmountable foe of constant hunger and dieting, I now find myself eating satisfying foods until I’m full and then barely thinking about food at all for hours.
 Like tens of thousands of others, I’ve discovered the “low-glycemic diet.”

 Nine months ago, I was more than 50 pounds overweight, weighing in at 213 pounds on a 5′ 6″ frame.
 My blood pressure was 160/94.
 My cholesterol numbers were abominable.
-My total cholesterol, bad (LDL) cholesterol, and triglycerides were too high and my good (HDL) cholesterol was non-existent.
+My total cholesterol was over 200, my bad (LDL) cholesterol was 156 , my triglycerides were too high and my good (HDL) cholesterol was non-existent.
 I was a stroke (or a heart attack) about to happen.

-In addition to the above disheartening numbers, my doctor told me my blood test showed I was on the verge of being diagnosed as diabetic, which simply meant my blood sugar was too high over a long period of time (an A1c blood test measures average blood sugar over a 90-day period…there’s a video explaining the test in the sidebar).
+In addition to the above disheartening numbers, my doctor told me my blood test showed I was on the verge of being diagnosed as diabetic, which simply meant my blood sugar was too high over a long period of time (an A1c blood test measures average blood sugar over a 90-day period…there’s a video explaining the test on this site).

 While high blood sugar may not seem to be a “big deal”, the body doesn’t react well to high levels of sugar in the blood.
-Sugar causes proteins to unnaturally bind together and harden, causing devastating problems like loss of vision, kidney failure, and necrosis (dying) of fingers, toes, and limbs.
+Sugar causes proteins in our red blood cells to unnaturally bind together and “harden,” preventing blood cells from squeezing through the body’s smallest capillaries.
+Decreased blood flow in the body’s capillaries causes devastating problems like loss of vision, kidney failure, and necrosis (dying) of fingers, toes, ear lobes, and limbs.
 Not a disease you want.
 My son, a physician, told me simply, “Dad, you don’t want to become diabetic.
 Once you cross that threshold, there’s no coming back.”

 Why couldn’t I do this?
 Why was I always hungry, even after I’d eaten a meal?
 Why was my otherwise ironclad willpower powerless over this nemesis of constant hunger, fatigue, and weight gain?
 Why if I shunned fats were my cholesterol numbers so poor?
 Why?
 Why?
 Why?
 I’m a smart guy.
 Berkeley educated.
 What the hell is wrong with me?